Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 The gamerule system allows server administrators to configure predefined rules for desired gameplay.
 Using gamerules, administrators can control enabled kits enabled, disabled kits, the default kit, and kit data.

 The Fortress Wars plugin initializes 3 YAML files in the plugin's /gamerule/ directory: `default.yml`, `example.yml`, and `tournament.yml`.
 The default.yml file is used for the default gamerule.
-The plugin fallbacks to a hardcoded default if this default gamerule can’t be parsed, t.
+The plugin fallbacks to a hardcoded default if this default gamerule can’t be parsed.
 If any other gamerule configuration files can't be parsed, they are not loaded.
 Parsing errors are logged in the console.

 ---